15 May Hot Yoga or ‘Hot’ Yoga?

-A Hot Yoga studio is ideally heated to 37*c with a humidity of at least 40% so that the muscles of the body are able to be more relaxed and students can gain more benefit from their practice by getting deeper expressions of postures with a lower risk of injury.
-Practicing in a heated environment also helps with activating the lymphatic system, which aids in the elimination of toxins, as well as increases blood circulation which helps to supports the metabolic process of the body.
-And with an increase in heart rate as a result of activity in the heat, increased metabolism and cardiovascular activity aid with toning and weight loss.
+A Hot Yoga studio is ideally heated to 36-40*c with a humidity of at least 40% so that the muscles of the body are able to be more relaxed.
+This means students can gain more benefit from their practice by getting deeper expressions of postures with a lower risk of injury.
+Practicing in a heated environment also helps with activating the lymphatic system, which aids in the elimination of toxins, as well as increasing blood circulation and helping to support the metabolic process of the body.
+With an increase in heart rate as a result of activity in the heat, increased metabolism and cardiovascular activity aid with toning and weight loss.

 It is important to understand, however, that while the heat is created and used for positive effects, like anything if the temperature or the humidity become too high they can result in negative effects.
-By training in and understanding the delicate balance in controlling the environment of the studio as the class progresses means the teacher is able to maintain 35-37*c and 40% humidity and students will not become overwhelmed.
+By undertaking specific teacher training for hot environments, hot yoga teachers are able to understand the delicate balance required in controlling the climate of the studio.
+As the class progresses they are able to adjust and maintain the required 36-40*c and 40% humidity, without the students becoming overwhelmed.

 With the growing popularity of Bikram Yoga, many standard yoga studios and teachers took on the idea of heating the studio as part of their practice, and some teaching schools took the principals of the practice and evolved it into new forms of the structured Hot Yoga sequencing.